GM Cruise Origin. Source: GM earnings release.

 In other words, GM Financial’s secured debt is backed by income-producing assets such as finance receivables and leasing-related assets and is therefore paid back through cash generated from these underlying assets.

-In short, GM Financial’s secured debt is safe as the underlying assets can pretty much cover the entire liabilities of the secured debt.
+In short, GM Financial’s secured debt is safe as the underlying assets can probably cover much of the liability of the secured debt.

 As the name implies, these debts are unsecured and therefore, are not backed by any assets.